khoahd7621/oracle-certified-professional-java-se-17-practice/src/main/java/com/khoahd7621/Chapter7_BeyondClasses/I.ImplementingInterfaces.md

 ```

 &emsp;&emsp;
-You could write this interface without using a private method by copying the contents of the checkTime() method into the places it is used.
+You could write this interface without using a private method by copying the contents of the checkTime() method into the places it is used.
 It’s a lot shorter and easier to
 read if you don’t.
 Since the authors of Java were nice enough to add this feature for our
 convenience, we might as well use it!